adrobinoga/zk-protocol/sections/data-user.md

 	> packet(id=CMD_VERIFY_RRQ, <user sn>)
 		> packet(id=CMD_ACK_OK, data=<verify info>)

-Where the user sn identifies the user, the value is stored in a 2 byte field in little endian format.
+Where the `user sn` field identifies the user, the value is stored in a 2 byte field in little endian format.

-The `verify info` is the same structure shown in the previous section.
+The `verify info` is the same structure used for the "Set User Verification Mode" procedure.

 ## Set User Info ##